 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2019-2020.

-- 1. THAT in the first instance, monitoring of discharges from the George Family's cleanfill in the 2018-2019 period monitoring continues at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of discharges from the George Family's cleanfill in the 2019-2020 period monitoring be amended from that undertaken in the 2018-2019 year to include receiving water sampling and provision for discharge sampling. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.